Visit Azul.com Support

 By default, Optimizer Hub pods allocate data directories on the root disk or in an emptyDir volume, both residing in the pod’s ephemeral storage.
 If the pod dies, all data is lost and has to be regenerated after restart.

-When you move the pods' data directories to persistent volumes, the data survives pod crashes, restarts and even scale down/up events.
-Furthermore, this allows you to lower the local storage sizing of target Kubernetes worker nodes, since large data directories will be stored in separate volumes outside of these worker nodes.
+You can move the pods' data directories to persistent volumes, so the data survives pod crashes, restarts and even scale down/up events.
+Furthermore, this allows you to lower the local storage sizing of target Kubernetes worker nodes, since large data directories are stored in separate volumes outside of these worker nodes.

 When you use persistent volumes, you create 2 additional Kubernetes objects per pod: